Create Your First Projectile

 Last updated

 Creating your own projectiles is easy.
-Here we'll create a Projectile from scratch, though you can of course copy the existing projectiles and modify them as you'd like.
+Here we'll create a from scratch, though you can of course copy the existing projectiles and modify them as you'd like.

 Many projectiles consist of three parts.